Jennifer L. Martin

-Professor Jennifer Louise "Jenny" Martin is an Australian scientist and academic.
+Professor Jennifer Louise "Jenny" Martin is an Australian molecular biologist and academic.
 She was the Deputy Vice-Chancellor (Research and Innovation) at the University of Wollongong, in New South Wales from 2019-2022.
 She is a former director of the Griffith Institute for Drug Discovery at Griffith University. and a former Australian Research Council Laureate Fellow at the Institute for Molecular Bioscience, University of Queensland.
 Martin is Professor Emerita at the University of Queensland and Adjunct Professor at Griffith University.
 Her research expertise encompasses structural biology, protein crystallography, protein interactions and their applications in drug design and discovery.

 Education

 Martin completed a Bachelor of Pharmacy at the Victorian College of Pharmacy in Melbourne from 1979 to 1981, receiving the Gold Medal for the best student in the B Pharm course.
 After spending a year as a trainee pharmacist, she completed a Masters in Pharmacy, supervised by Professor Peter Andrews, on the application of computational chemistry to opioid analgesics, which led to her first scientific publications.
 She left Australia in 1986 to undertake a DPhil at the University of Oxford supported by a Royal Commission for the Exhibition of 1851 Science Research Scholarship and four other scholarships and bursaries.
 Under the guidance of Professors Peter Goodford and Louise Johnson, her research used protein crystallography to design glycogen phosphorylase inhibitors as potential anti-diabetic compounds.
 Martin paid tribute to Louise Johnson's positive influence as a woman in science, in a 2012 memorial.
 In 2015, Martin completed the London Business School four-week Senior Executive Programme as part of a cohort of 50 industry, government, not-for-profit and academic leaders from around the world.
-In 2023, Martin completed an online Undergraduate Certificate in Family History from the University of Tasmania.